-We have funded our operations through the sale of equity securities and convertible debt securities and borrowings under the loan Arrangement with The Mann Group.
+To date, we have funded our operations through the sale of equity securities and convertible debt securities, borrowings under the Loan Arrangement with The Mann Group and the Facility Agreement with Deerfield.

-As of March 31, 2014, the total principal amount outstanding under the Loan Arrangement was \$49.5 million, and the amount available for future borrowings was \$30.1 million.
+As of June 30, 2014, the total principal amount outstanding under the Loan Arrangement was \$49.5 million, and the amount available for future borrowings was \$30.1 million.
 We anticipate using a portion of these available borrowings to capitalize accrued interest into principal, upon mutual agreement of the parties, as it becomes due and payable under the Loan Arrangement.

-On July 1, 2013, we entered into a facility agreement, or the Facility Agreement, with Deerfield Private Design Fund II, L.P. and Deerfield Private Design International II, L.P., referred to collectively as Deerfield, providing for the sale of up to \$160.0 million of 2019 notes in four equal tranches of \$40.0 million principal amount.
+On July 1, 2013, we entered into the Facility Agreement with Deerfield providing for the sale of up to \$160.0 million of 9.75% Senior Convertible Notes due 2019, or the 2019 notes in four equal tranches of \$40.0 million principal amount.